 So, what does this research mean for you?
 It means you should pay attention to your stress levels and adjust accordingly.
-When the body is in a weakened state—as is often the case with stress—even “good” physical stress like exercise can lead to physical overload.
+When the body is in a weakened state, even “good” physical stress like exercise can lead to physical overload.

 Don’t skip exercise, but do add extra recovery time.
 If you’re tired, stressed, and feeling extra sore after exercise, give yourself an extra day or two off between workouts to allow your body to fully recover and avoid injury.

 Schedule your appointment with Fort Worth Orthopedic Surgeon Dr. Michael Boothby.

 Fort Worth Orthopedic Surgeon Dr. Michael Boothby is a highly respected member of the orthopedic community.
 Dr. Boothby is Board Certified and Medical Director of The Orthopedic and Sports Medicine Institute.
 Named Top10MD in 2015 an honor only 1-in-3 doctors succeed within the United States.
 To schedule a consultation with Dr. Boothby link to his profile or call 817-529- 1900 today.